Cascade-Health/cascade-technical-test/README.md

 Your solution should:

 - Be presented in a public GitHub repository
 - Present a UI for accepting patient appointment requests as a medical practioner
-- Consist of a barebones fullstack web application with a frontend and backend
+- Consist of a barebone fullstack web application with a frontend and backend
-- Store created data in an Medplum instance using the FHIR API.
+- At least one data point in an Medplum instance using the FHIR API - can be really basic, we just want to see that you can familiarize yourself quickly with the basicas of FHIR.

 ## Instructions

 1. Signup for a trial of [Medplum's cloud offering](https://app.medplum.com/)
-2. Create a project, client application, practitioner [ClientApplication](https://www.medplum.com/docs/api/fhir/medplum/clientapplication) resource in the Medplum dashboard to generate a client ID and secret for making API calls to your Medplum instance
+2. Create e.g. a project / client application / practitioner [ClientApplication](https://www.medplum.com/docs/api/fhir/medplum/clientapplication) resource in the Medplum dashboard to generate a client ID and secret for making API calls to your Medplum instance.
-   To shorten time: these are the right resources in FHIR xxxxxx Nich to refine
 4. Develop your application in any language you want so long as it runs in the browser (😉)
-5. Come up with a way for the patient to schedule the request and connect with your API
+5. Come up with a way for the patient to schedule a request and connect with the practioner side.
 6. Commit your code to a git repository that you can share with us
 4. Insure that you can provide a live demo with working code at least from your local machine.